robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-4-ect-theory.md

 Watch a video of a teacher using lightning-quick public correction with their pupils.

-Consider the impact this has on the pupils' and the class’s learning.
+Consider the impact this has on the pupils’ and the class’s learning.

 #### Lightning quick public correction – Early Years - Maria Craster at One Degree Academy